 There are many benefits to owning a rental property, including monthly cash flow and the value of the property increasing over time.
-There’s also lesser known perk with significant financial upside that can save you money on taxes.
-What’s more, if you don’t use it, you LOSE it.
+There’s also a lesser-known perk with a significant financial upside that can save you money on taxes: it's called rental property depreciation.

-While you may be familiar with some of the basic ways in which rental properties provide value, you may not be as aware of the ways in which your residential rental property can positively impact your tax picture—through rental property depreciation.
+While you may be familiar with some of the basic ways in which rental properties provide value, you may not be as aware of the ways in which your residential rental property can positively impact your tax picture.
+What’s more, if you don’t use this tool, you LOSE it.

 Financial Benefits Of Owning A Rental Property